Athos1972/baangt/docs/articles/DataDoctor.rst

 That's all nice, but it won't work for us because ...
 -----------------------------------------------------

-The more you depend on software and the more complex your software and processes are, the less I believe you, that it is not possible in your case to run your regression tests with meaningful and reliable test data.
-Here's a list of lame
+The more you depend on software and the more complex your software and processes are, the less I believe, that it is not possible in your case to run your regression tests with meaningful and reliable test data.
+Here's a list of rather lame excuses.
+If you use any of them, please think again.
-excuses:

 .. list-table:: Anti-reasons for bad test data